Professor Sally Faulkner

 - MLS3066 - Almodovar's Spain: Cinema and Society

-I attended Wellsway Comprehensive School, Bristol, from where I won a place to read Modern and Medieval Languages (French and Spanish) at the University of Cambridge.
-I graduated with a double first and a distinction in spoken Spanish, and went on to gain an MPhil in European Literature (distinction) and PhD in Spanish, both University of Cambridge, where I also held the position of 'Women's Officer' for the Fitzwilliam College Postgraduate Community.
-I was appointed to a permanent lectureship at the University of Exeter in 2001 and was promoted to Senior Lecturer in 2006.
-Following a career break for caring responsibilites over 2006-11, I was promoted to Associate Professor in 2013 and a personal chair in 2015, thereby becoming the first woman to hold a Professorship in Hispanic Studies at Exeter.
-In 2022 I joined Exeter's newly-formed department of Communications, Drama and Film.
+Professor Faulkner attended Wellsway Comprehensive School, Bristol, from where she won a place to read Modern and Medieval Languages (French and Spanish) at the University of Cambridge.
+She graduated with a double first and a distinction in spoken language, and went on to gain an MPhil in European Literature (distinction) and PhD in Spanish, both University of Cambridge.
+As a postgraduate research student she held the positions of 'Supervisor of Studies' for undergraduate teaching at Fitzwilliam College, and 'Women's Officer' for the Fitzwilliam College Postgraduate Community.
+She was appointed to a permanent lectureship at the University of Exeter in 2001 and was promoted to Senior Lecturer in 2006.
+Following a career break for caring responsibilites over 2006-11, she was promoted to Associate Professor in 2013 and a personal chair in 2015, thereby becoming the first woman to hold a Professorship in Hispanic Studies at Exeter.